ming024/FastSpeech2/README.md

 for some preparations.

 As described in the paper, [Montreal Forced Aligner](https://montreal-forced-aligner.readthedocs.io/en/latest/) (MFA) is used to obtain the alignments between the utterances and the phoneme sequences.
-Alignments for the LJSpeech and AISHELL-3 datasets are provided [here](https://drive.google.com/drive/folders/1DBRkALpPd6FL9gjHMmMEdHODmkgNIIK4?usp=sharing).
+Alignments of the supported datasets are provided [here](https://drive.google.com/drive/folders/1DBRkALpPd6FL9gjHMmMEdHODmkgNIIK4?usp=sharing).
 You have to unzip the files in ``preprocessed_data/LJSpeech/TextGrid/``.

 After that, run the preprocessing script by